KCL-BMEIS/OOP/week4B.md

 But we could also use a library that provides that functionality
 - there are *many* libraries available for graphical output --
-- but many of them are much more complex than we can cover on this course!
+- unfortunately, most of them are much more complex than we can cover on this course

 --